 Using wet methods effectively reduces the amount of silica dust that becomes airborne when milling or grinding silica containing materials as it controls the exposure at its source.
 Walk-behind milling machines and floor grinders must be equipped with an integrated water delivery system that continuously delivers water to the cutting surface.

 Clean up slurry produced before it dries and releases silica dust into the air.
-Wet slurry can be cleaned up using shovels or a wet vacuum equipped with a HEPA filter.
+Wet slurry can be cleaned up using shovels or a wet vacuum.

 Dust collection system